 (a) It is perfectly safe to download the contents of this site and use them for your own private use, including semi-professional uses as game developing.

-(c) On the other hand, if you think you own the copyright to some of the parts we have used in this website, please contact us (and we will probably convince you that you are wrong).
+(c) On the other hand, if you think you own the copyright to some of the parts we have used in this website and that we should withdraw it from the site, please contact us (and we will probably convince you that you are wrong).

 One final word (two, actually)

-By the way, except when otherwise stated, the stuff in my site is either emailware or picware (or even both at the same time, when possible).
+By the way, except when otherwise stated, the stuff in my site is either picware or emailware (or even both at the same time, when possible).
 What does that mean?
-It means that if you use info or pictures from this site, specially from this "make your own games" section, you MUST either:
+It means that if you use information or pictures from this site, specially from this "make your own games" section, you MUST either:

 a) send me pictures of your game